-b.
-Take out one set of tiles with the numbers 2, 3, 4, and 5 on them and set them face-up to be the headers of four columns.

-c.
-Line the rest of the tiles face-down to form a board with 4 columns of 5 rows under the headers.
-The headers are not part of the board they are only used to label the rows.
+- 2. Take out one set of tiles with the numbers 2, 3, 4, and 5 on them and set them faceup to be the headers of four columns. - 3.
+Line the rest of the tiles facedown to form a board with 4 columns of 5 rows under the headers.
+The headers are not part of the board they are only used to label the rows. - 4.

-d.
 Three piecepack dice are used for play.

-4. Play
+Play

-a.
-The oldest player goes first.

-b.
-On a players turn he rolls the dice and places a mid according to his roll.
+- 1. The oldest player goes first. - 2.
+On a player's turn he rolls the dice and places a mid according to his roll.

-Die Roll Result Blank Die A blank dies copies the roll of any die rolled.
-(The rest of the roll results assume that blanks have been accounted for. i.e. Two Aces could be an Ace and a blank.)
-3 Blanks Place any size mid on any unoccupied square and roll again.
-2 Aces Place a small mid in unoccupied square in the column of the third die. (i.e. you roll two Aces and a 4, you place a small mid in column 4.)
-3 Aces Place a small mid on any unoccupied square.

-Doubles (except Aces) Place a medium mid in any unoccupied square of the column rolled. (i.e. you roll double 4s and a 2, you place amedium mid in column 4 and the 2 is ignored.)
-Triples (except Aces) Place a large mid in any unoccupied square of the column rolled. (i.e. you roll triple 5s, you place a large mid in column 5.)
-Any Other Roll Any other combination or dice, results in the player not making a play this turn c.
-If a player has run out of a certain size mid and by result must play that size he cannot make a play this turn.

-d.
-Capturing an opponent's mids.

-i.
-You can capture your opponents mids by placing a mid so that a single mid is bordered at both ends by two of your own, and your mids have more power then the mids they are surrounding.

-A. Mids have power equal to the number of pips on a side. (small 1, med 2, large 3)

-B. Multiple mids can be captured at once as long as your mids have more power then the mids they are capturing.

-C. Mids can be captured in any direction; diagonal, horizontal or vertical.

-D. A capture move can wrap around the top and bottom of the board as well as the sides.
-So there is no safe space on the board.

-E. A player cannot capture his own mids.

-F. A mid placed between and opponent's mids is safe from capture from those mids.

-e.
-Captured mids are returned to their owner for future placement
+- 3. If a player has run out of a certain size mid and by result must play that size he cannot make a play this turn. - 4.
+Capturing an opponent's mids. - A. You can capture your opponent's mids by placing a mid so that his single mid is bordered at both ends by two of your own, and your mids have more power then the mids they are surrounding. - 1.
+Mids have power equal to the number of pips on a side.
+(1 for small, 2 for medium, 3 for large.) - 2.
+Multiple mids can be captured at once as long as your mids have more power than the mids they are capturing. - 3.
+Mids can be captured in any direction: diagonal, horizontal or vertical. - 4.
+A capture move can wrap around the top and bottom of the board as well as the sides, so there is no safe space on the board. - 5.
+A player cannot capture his own mids. - 6.
+A mid placed between an opponent's mids is safe from capture from those mids. - 5.
+Captured mids are returned to their owner for future placement.

-5. Winning
+Winning